gallegux/japon/README.md

-Oracle removed support for JNLP applications, I think Java11 no longer executes those files.
+Oracle removed support for JNLP applications in Java11.

 Why?
 Their reasons would have and I suppose they will be documented, but I neither know nor have I looked for them.
 In any case, if Oracle says no, it's not.